Conference 2000

 ‘Rebuild, Renew, Reimagine’

-The organising committee are delighted to announce the details of their 2023 conference, which focuses on the diverse landscapes of the Wellington region.
+The 2023 conference focused on the diverse landscapes of the Wellington region.

-Acclaimed Auckland-based landscape designer Andy Hamilton will deliver the keynote speech at the conference dinner.
+Acclaimed Auckland-based landscape designer Andy Hamilton delivered the keynote speech at the conference dinner.

-The NZGT are collaborating with the RNZIH in offering the Banks Lecture, to be presented by Dr James Beattie, on the Thursday evening.
-Award presentations will follow the lecture.
+The NZGT collaborated with the RNZIH in offering the Banks Lecture, presented by Dr James Beattie, on the Thursday evening.
+Award presentations followed the lecture.

 The programme, registration form and accommodation details are at: